 As a biologist I have given serious thought to my relationships to other living things.
 I have learned, however, that thinking and experiencing are very different.
 It’s hard to know where to begin but I will start with the dogs in my life (although I love cats too!).
-I have lived with dogs all my life: Corky, Soda Pop, Buffy, Chelsea, Chester, Brashly, Jack, and Bandit — they have been threaded through my life since birth and are irreparably a part of who I am and I loved them all.
-When I was 12 we brought Soda into our lives; a beagle-terrier mix, and he and I were very close.
+I have lived with dogs all my life: Corky, Soda Pop, Buffy, Chelsea, Chester, Brashly, Jack, and Bandit — they have been threaded through my life since birth and are irreparably a part of who I am, and I loved them all.
+When I was 12, we brought Soda into our lives; a beagle-terrier mix, and he and I were very close.
 A boy and his dog.
 Of course.
-But then boys grow older and dogs are not what they once were, but that is where I was wrong.
-We bought Bandit a few years ago when I was I was in my mid-50s.
-At first he was just another dog but for whatever reason, maybe because of where I was in my life, or that he was a special dog — a Jack Russell Terrier– he and I connected in a way that I have never experienced.
+But then boys grow older, and dogs are not what they once were, but that is where I was wrong.
+We bought Bandit a few years ago when I was in my mid-50s.
+At first, he was just another dog but for whatever reason, maybe because of where I was in my life, or that he was a special dog — a Jack Russell Terrier–he and I connected in a way that I have never experienced.
 He was my buddy and followed me everywhere.
 We bonded and it was more than physical.
-Its still hard for me to describe because I really felt it only when it was gone.
-When he was just two he got out of our yard and was run over by a car.
+It’s still hard for me to describe because I really felt it only when it was gone.
+When he was just two, he got out of our yard and was run over by a car.
 It was sudden and it hit me hard, very hard and it hurt me physically; I found it difficult to breath.
 The depth of my grief took me by surprise.
 I still don’t completely understand it, and maybe never will, it but it got me thinking.

 What is it I bonded with?
 Does each animal, each dog or cat or horse have the potential to make that connection at some level that I have been unable to fathom?
 That same bright and loving spirit?
 Have I been missing this connection because I never took the time, the energy, to focus on my relationship with that individual?
 If so, my God, what have I been missing in life and how can we live with the terrible ways we treated our spiritual kin?
 What have we done to our planet and consequently to ourselves and our future?
 Do we just need to spend more time listening, feeling, being open to the world to feel their energy, their spirit?
 Is there a language we are missing?
 One we don’t understand?
 In the words of Derrick Jensen, who speaks of nature lost and the silencing that goes with human abuse: